percona/proxysql-admin-tool-doc/docs/psa-options.md

 ## –update-cluster

 This option checks the *Percona XtraDB Cluster* for new nodes.
 If nodes are found, they are added to ProxySQL.
-Offline nodes are not removed from the cluster, by default.
+By default, offline nodes are not removed from the cluster.

 Combining `--remove-all-servers` with this option removes the server list for the configuration before the update runs.

+Combining `--write-node` with this option, and if the node is in the server list and is `ONLINE`, then this command makes that node the writer node by assigning a larger weight to that node.
+Only use this combination if the mode is `singlewrite`.

 ```shell
 $> percona-scheduler-admin --config-file=config.toml --write-node=127.0.0.1:4130 --update-cluster
 ```